 Monthly payments: You receive a monthly payment for a specific number of months (called term payments) or for as long as the house is your primary residence (called tenure payments).

 A line of credit: You can withdraw funds as you need them.
 Meanwhile, the unused principal balance grows over time based on your interest rate.
 For example, assuming you get a $200,000 line of credit with a 4% interest rate, if you don't use any of that money, the principal loan amount would go up to roughly $300,000 over the next 10 years.
 While this does mean you owe more money than you did at the start, you also have access to a larger line of credit in the long run.
 This means that you can potentially receive a larger amount of funds than originally requested over the life of the loan.

 A combination of the above: You can also choose to combine monthly term or tenure payments with a line of credit.
 You can’t combine the lump sum with any other payment option, though.

 Generally a home equity loan, a second mortgage, or a home equity line of credit (HELOC) have strict requirements for income and creditworthiness.
 Also, with other traditional loans the homeowner must still make monthly payments to repay the loans.
 A reverse mortgage generally has no credit score requirements and instead of making monthly mortgage payments, the homeowner receives cash from the lender.

-With a reverse mortgage the amount that can be borrowed is determined by an FHA formula that considers age, the current interest rate, and the appraised value of the home.
-Typically, the more valuable the home, the higher the loan amount will be, subject to lending limits.
+With a reverse mortgage the amount that can be borrowed is determined by an FHA formula that considers age, principal limit, the current interest rate, and the appraised value of the home.
+Typically, principal limits and the value the home determine the loan amount.

-Reverse Mortgages are strickly governed and monitored by the federal goverment.
-FHA insures every loan to make sure you are protected and guarantee never oweing more than the value of your home and always having access to your proceeds.
+Reverse Mortgages are strictly governed and monitored by the federal government.
+FHA insures every loan to make sure you are protected and guarantees you never owe more than the value of your home and always have access to your proceeds.